joe-zim-javascript-blog/Socket.IO-Test/README.md

 ##Getting Started

 1. Clone this repository onto your computer using `git clone git://github.com/joe-zim-javascript-blog/Socket.IO-Test.git`
-2. Navigate into that repo and type `npm install`
+2. Navigate into that repo and type `npm start` (Will auto-install dependencies before running)
-3. Start the Socket.IO server: `node server`
-4. In a different console window, Start the file server via Polpetta: `./node_modules/.bin/polpetta`
-5. Navigate your browser to `http://localhost:1337`.
+5. Navigate your browser to `http://localhost`.

 On this page is two buttons and a `textarea` where the output is placed.
 The "Test Connection Speeds" button will loop through several transports provided by Socket.IO and will try to connect to and then immediately disconnect from the Socket.IO server using each of those transports.
 The results are recorded in the `textarea`, showing the times for each individual transport and the total for all transports combined.

 The "Test Messaging Speeds" button will emit several messages to the server and receive several messages from the